Some details about me:

-Education: Columbia University in New York for my undergrad and Antioch New England Graduate School for my doctorate
+Education: Columbia University in New York for my undergraduate and Antioch New England Graduate School for my doctorate

 Awards & Honors: Fellow, American Psychological Association; National Register of Health Service Psychologists; Public Education Award Winner: Oregon Psychological Association

-- Theoretical and Empirical Foundations for Ecotherapy.
-In M. Jordan & J. Hinds (2016) (Eds.).
+- Theoretical and Empirical Foundations for Ecotherapy (2016) in M. Jordan & J. Hinds (Eds.)
 Ecotherapy: Theory, Research & Practice.

-Dr. Thomas J. Doherty is a psychologist from Portland, Oregon who specializes in applying an environmental perspective to mental health and well-being.
-Thomas provides individual and couples therapy and coaching through his business Sustainable Self, and also consults about sustainability, health and performance to groups and organizations.
+About: Dr. Thomas J. Doherty is a psychologist from Portland, Oregon who specializes in applying an environmental perspective to mental health and well-being.
+Thomas provides individual and couples services through his business Sustainable Self, and also consults about climate change, health and wellbeing to groups and organizations.

-Therapy Approach: Thomas Doherty’s approach to therapy, counseling and coaching with individuals is highly interactive and positively-focused.
+Therapy Approach: Thomas Doherty’s approach with individuals is highly interactive and positively-focused.
 He integrates techniques that have been demonstrated to be effective into a unique plan for each client.
 A collaborative relationship with clear feedback is at the core of the work.
-See my client testimonials.
+See client testimonials.

 Research and Teaching: Thomas Doherty is a fellow of the American Psychological Association and Past President of the Society for Environmental, Population and Conservation Psychology.
-He has multiple publications and professional presentations on nature, mental health and well-being; his paper on the psychological impacts of global climate change has been cited nearly 200 times.
-Thomas Doherty wis an adjunct professor at the Lewis & Clark Graduate School of Education and Counseling in Portland, where he founded one of the first environmentally-focused certificate programs for mental health counselors and therapists.
-Thomas was the founding editor of the peer-reviewed interdisciplinary academic journal Ecopsychology.
+He has multiple publications and professional presentations on nature, mental health and well-being; his groundbreaking paper on the psychological impacts of global climate change, co-authored by Susan Clayton has been cited over 800 times.
+Thomas Doherty was an adjunct professor at the Lewis & Clark Graduate School of Education and Counseling in Portland where he founded one of the first environmentally-focused certificate programs for mental health counselors and therapists.
+Thomas was also the founding editor of the peer-reviewed interdisciplinary academic journal Ecopsychology.

-Presentations and Workshops: Thomas Doherty has provided workshops and trainings for the US National Park Service, the New Zealand Department of Conservation, the American Psychological Association, the Association of Zoos and Aquariums, the International Facility Management Association, and the Oregon and California Departments of Health.
+Presentations and Workshops: Thomas Doherty has provided workshops and trainings for Stanford University Health Services, the US National Park Service, the Oregon and California Departments of Health, the New Zealand Department of Conservation, the American Psychological Association, the Association of Zoos and Aquariums, and the National Renewable Energy Lab.